 You pace back and forth as you retrace your steps, nodding in agreement with the sequence of events that occurred in the last twenty-four hours: you had been filming at the Shady Belle mansion, where you were then knocked unconscious by what had felt like an earthquake and winded up here – one hundred and thirty years back in time.

 "That's..."
 Arthur appears uneasy but he remains cordial.
 "Miss, that's quite a story."

 You can't make him believe you.
 Not while you don't even know the first thing there is to know about time travel and worm holes and ancient alien magic or whatever.

-What you need is proof.
+What you needed was proof.
 So you change your approach.

 "I'm guessing by this time you've already seen Mary?"

 Arthur appears stricken by the mention of her name.
 You then recall what he had written in his journal.

 "She's going to write you again," you say.
 "And when she does, she'll ask another favor of you.
 It's gonna be about her dad."

 You tighten your hold on your shawl as you solidify your bargaining chip.

 "If I'm wrong about that cowboy, then you can call me crazy."

 It could use some polishing, haha.
 Despite how little time I have to write I'm enjoying the spur of inspiration.
 It's been a much needed break from the dry material in academia and I can't wait to share this when it's ready.